dlenselink/pubg-kill-feed/README.md

 1) Clone the repository from Github.

-2) Contact the app developer for the .env file.
+2) Either request your own PUBG API key or contact dlenselink for the .env file that contains the PUBG API Key as `PUBG_API_KEY=`.
 Once received, place the .env at the root of the project.

-3) In a terminal with this project as your working directory, run the following commands:
+3) If this is the first time running the app on your machine or package.json was updated, run the `npm i` command in a terminal with this project as your working directory.

-  - `yarn prepare`
-  - `yarn start`

-4) The output will be served from http://localhost:3000 .
+4) In that same terminal, run the `npm start` command.

 ## Using the App